martius-lab/hitchhiking-rotations/README.md

 # Experiments
 All experiments are implemented in PyTorch.
-Except of experiment 3, all experiments use for training [train.py](scripts/train.py).
+Most experiments simply use [train.py](scripts/train.py).
-Depending on which command line arguments are passed (see below), [train.py](scripts/train.py) runs different neural network regression tasks using [hydra](https://hydra.cc/).
+Depending on which command line arguments are passed (see below), [train.py](scripts/train.py) runs different neural network regression tasks via [hydra](https://hydra.cc/).

 The repo is organized as follows:

-- [./hitchhiking_rotations](hitchhiking_rotations) contains config files, data generators, loss functions, data loaders, and models.
+- [./hitchhiking_rotations](hitchhiking_rotations) contains rotation representation helper functions, config files, data generators, loss functions, data loaders, and models.
 - [./assets/datasets](assets/datasets) contains the datasets used in the experiments.
-By default, the data inside the folders (same as in the paper) is used to train models.
-- If you want to generate new data, just delete the files in this folder.
+By default, the data inside the folders is used to train models.
+If you want to generate new data using the scripts in [hitchhiking_rotations/datasets](hitchhiking_rotations/datasets), just delete the files in this folder.
 - [./assets/results](assets/results) contains trained models, plots, and learning results that have been stored using [logger.py](hitchhiking_rotations/utils/logger.py).
 - [./visu](hitchhiking_rotations/visu) contains scripts to visualize the results of the experiments and reproduce figures.

-**Data**
+### Data

+To reproduce the paper's experiments, download the data, and save it in the `assets/datasets` folder.

 > [!NOTE]
 > The data is available here: [link](PUT-LINK-HERE)

-To reproduce the paper's experiments, kindly download the data, and save it in the `assets/datasets` folder.
-If you want to generate new data, just delete the files in this folder.

-**Experiment 1, 2.1, and 2.2**
+### Experiment 1, 2.1, and 2.2

 | **Experiment**                 | **Type**            | `<EXPERIMENT-NAME>`    |
 |--------------------------------|---------------------|------------------------|